-1. If results from the soil radioactive contamination measurements are above the background values in Table 1, the soil is not a candidate for unrestricted off-site release.
-2. If results from the soil radioactive contamination measurements are below the background values in Table 1, the soil is a candidate for unrestricted off-site release.
+1. If results from radioactive contamination measurements of the soil are above the background values in Table 1, the soil is not a candidate for unrestricted off-site release.
+2. If results from radioactive contamination measurements of the soil are below the background values in Table 1, the soil is a candidate for unrestricted off-site release.